Never, ever forget your sunscreen on Tatooine.

 - For the first thirty seconds, people panic because the lights went out.
 For a few minutes after that, they all gaze at the stars, because they've never seen stars before.
 And then, all of them go insane (to varying degrees) from realizing how insignificant they are in the universe.
 Society collapses overnight.

 - Asimov later realized such a system is unlikely to be stable, so he wrote Sucker Bait - only two suns, but this time, I'm getting it right.

 - The Ranadon star system in Jennifer Fallon's Second Sons Trilogy concerns two suns, one a big red one seen at night, and the other a little yellow one during the day, as seen from the planet Ranadon.
 Every so often the red sun goes wandering, causing the 'Age of Shadows'.

-- Arthur Dent is impressed by watching a twin sunset from Magrathea in The Hitchhikers Guide To The Galaxy 1.
+- Arthur Dent is impressed by watching a twin sunset from Magrathea in The Hitchhiker's Guide to the Galaxy.
 Marvin is a little more jaded.

 - Arthur C. Clarke's Childhood's End briefly visits a planet that orbits eight stars.
 This gives it an utterly bizarre orbit in which every moment brings a unique arrangement of planet and stars.